Cabralcm/MemoryMessageOptimizer/README.md

    In order to optimize a given configuration, we first read in all the messages from the existing configuration, and try to build a new sequential configuration that descreases the number of wasted characters and lines.

    First use a Max Heap data structure to store all of the messages.
 We determine the remaining un-used space on a given line of the memory buffer, we will search through this Max Heap to find if there exists a message that is equal to or smaller than this remaining space.
-If so, remove it from the Max Heap, and add it to the **New Sequential Configuration** of messages.
-Otherwise, continue to the next line and add the largest message from the Max Heap to the
+If so, remove it from the Max Heap, and add it to the **Optimized Configuration** of messages.
+Otherwise, continue to the next line and add the largest message from the Max Heap to the **Optimized Configuration**.
+The process ends when the Max Heap is empty.

 ## Implementation of 2D Bin Packing Optimization Algorithm